hiddewie/osm-cycling-maps/README.md

 [![](assets/bounds.png)](https://hiddewieringa.nl/map-bounds)

-In addition to the visual tool, the following script container can be used.
+In addition to the visual tool, the script container [`hiddewie/map-it-bounds`](https://hub.docker.com/r/hiddewie/map-it-bounds) can be used.
 This commandline tool contains the same logic in the visual tool and as in the map generation script.
 The output will contain the bounding boxes for each page that will be generated.
 These values can be used for other commands.
 ```bash
 docker run \
   -ti \